Kale-Ko/EJCL/README.md

 Configs can be stored locally on the filesystem using classes from the `io.github.kale_ko.ejcl.file` package.

-This includes a `SimpleFileConfig` which is an unstructured config that stores key/value pairs in a very simple format `{key}={value}` and may lead to errors if special characters are used.
+This includes a `SimpleFileConfig` which is a config that stores key/value pairs in a very simple format, `{key}={value}`.

-There is also `BJSLFileConfig` which is a structured config that stores data in different common formats (JSON, YAML, TOML, XML, CSV, Java Properties, and Json Smile)\
+There is also `BJSLFileConfig` which is a config that stores data in different common formats (JSON, YAML, TOML, XML, CSV, Java Properties, and Json Smile)\
 Each of these different formats can be used with their respective classes `{format}FileConfig`

 ### MySQL Server

 Configs can also be stored on a MySQL server using classes from the `io.github.kale_ko.ejcl.mysql` package.

-There is both a structured (`StructuredMySQLConfig`) and unstructured (`UnstructuredMySQLConfig`) version to use.\
-The structured version is slower to save and load but can be easier to work with.\
-The unstructured version also has the advantage of drastically lowering the chances of overwriting a value twice.
+The structured version is slower to save and load but can be easier to work with, while the unstructured version has the advantage of drastically lowering the chances of overwriting a value.

 ### In memory